Karoo4/Vesktop-Linux-Drover-Flatpak/README.md

 ## Notes

-- Direct mode is recommended for most use cases
+- Direct mode is recommended for most use cases (MAINLY THE UAE)
 - Proxy mode supports both HTTP and SOCKS5 with authentication
-- Tool is optimized for Arch-based Linux distributions
-- Regular updates available through the GitHub repository
+- Tool was tested on an Arch-Based system